hashicorp/terraform-website/content/source/docs/enterprise-beta/api/team-members.html.md

 ---

 # Team Membership API

+-> **Note**: These API endpoints are in Beta and may be subject to change.

 The Team Membership API is used to add or remove users from a teams.
 The [Team API](/docs/enterprise-beta/api/teams.html) is used to create or destroy teams.

--> **Note**: These API Endpoints are not yet available on `https://atlas.hashicorp.com/api/v2/` and may be subject to change before they are made available.

 ## Add a User to Team
 This method adds multiple users to a Team.
 Both Users and Teams must already exist.